YanKlInnomme/FoundryVTT-k4lt-assets/README.md

 These AI-generated resources were never part of the official KULT: Divinity Lost content, were neither approved nor endorsed by Helmgast or the rights holders of the license, and are no longer distributed as part of this project.

 I would like to thank all users who enjoyed this content over the years and remain fully committed to the continued development and maintenance of this module in accordance with Foundry VTT policies and the rights of the KULT: Divinity Lost license holders.

+## Version 3.1.0
+ * Added the resources needed for the "An Echo From the Past" scenario in the k4lt-fr and k4lkt-en modules

 ## Version 3.0.0
  * Compliance update for Foundry VTT's AI Content Policy